-Bustling Beale Street at night
+Bustling Beale Street in the evening

 - Major Airports:

 Music, barbecue and history in the Home of Blues, Soul and Rock 'n' Roll

 Memphis, located in the southwestern corner of Tennessee, sits atop a bluff just across the Mississippi River from Arkansas and a few kilometers away from the Mississippi state line.
 Like most places in the Mississippi Delta, it's brimming with authentic Southern charm and hospitality, but with a bold Memphis edge.
 Walk into any Memphis attraction (there are more than 60!) and you’ll be greeted as though you were family.
 Don't miss art installations, intimate listening rooms or hidden-gem hangouts around this city that continues marching to its own rhythm.

 Memphis is where blues music grew up, where rock ‘n’ roll was born and where important strides were made in the struggle for civil rights, set to the beat of the city's soul music explosion.
 This living history hits visitors right away during a stroll through Graceland, Elvis Presley’s final home, or on a visit to the National Civil Rights Museum, located at the site where Martin Luther King Jr. lost his life.
 The one-of-a-kind attractions and landmarks that give character and identity to the Bluff City now mingle with mixed-use historical buildings, a riverfront on the rise and diverse neighborhoods where visitors can mix with locals and find nightlife (especially live music), as well as a host of new hotels.